 The news is great for stirring up your emotions, but it is a poor source of financial information.

-Difference Between Data and Insight
+Difference Between Financial News or Information and Insight

-Almost everything that is reported in newspapers, blogs, and on cable news is data.
+Almost everything reported in newspapers, blogs, and on cable news is data.
 You learn a lot of discrete information.
 However, data on its own is useless.
 We all have access to far more data about everything than we can possibly ever synthesize.

 If you want to make better financial decisions, you don’t need more data.
 You need more insight.